peteroupc/peteroupc.github.io/random.md

 - sampling "noise textures" with random data in each pixel (Peters 2016)<sup>[**(31)**](#Note31)</sup>.

 (L'Ecuyer et al. 2015)<sup>[**(32)**](#Note32)</sup> discusses parallel generation of random numbers using PRNGs, especially on GPUs.

+<a id=Determinism_and_Consistency></a>
+### Determinism and Consistency

+For an RNG algorithm to generate "random" numbers that are reproducible across computers, it needs to be both _deterministic_ and _consistent_.
+(These factors are only important for seeded PRNGs, not necessarily for cryptographic or statistical RNGs.)

+An algorithm is _deterministic_ if it delivers the same output given the same input every time.
+An algorithm that relies on behavior that may change outside its control (such as accessing the file system or the computer's clock) is not deterministic (e.g., because the time may be different on each run, or other programs may read and write to the same files the algorithm does).

+An algorithm is _consistent_ if the output it delivers, given the same input, is the same&mdash;

+- across time,
+- across different executions of the algorithm,
+- across versions of the application that uses the algorithm,
+- across supported hardware, and
+- across supported operating systems.

+In practice, however, it's not easy to ensure an algorithm (especially an RNG) is both deterministic and consistent.
+There are many ways an algorithm can be nondeterministic or inconsistent.
+For example, different results can happen because&mdash;

+- parallel operations can finish in a different order (see "[**Keras documentation**](https://keras.io/getting-started/faq/#how-can-i-obtain-reproducible-results-using-keras-during-development)"),
+- items can be assigned differently to hash table buckets,
+- mathematical operations on floating-point numbers can be carried out in a different order (and can lead to different results if rounding occurs after each operation), or
+- floating-point numbers and math operations on such numbers can subtly differ across software and hardware implementations (for example, the IEEE 754 floating-point number standard does not require delivering as-accurate-as-possible results for many math functions it defines &mdash; see, for example, the x87 `FSIN` instruction and the difference between `Math` and `StrictMath` in Java).

+[**`java.util.Random`**](https://docs.oracle.com/javase/8/docs/api/java/util/Random.html) is one example of a PRNG with deterministic and consistent behavior, but none of the following is such a PRNG:

+- The C [**`rand` method**](http://en.cppreference.com/w/cpp/numeric/random/rand), as well as C++'s random number distribution classes, such as [**`std::uniform_int_distribution`**](http://en.cppreference.com/w/cpp/numeric/random/uniform_int_distribution), use implementation-defined algorithms for random number generation.
+- .NET's [**`System.Random`**](https://docs.microsoft.com/dotnet/api/system.random) has random number generation behavior that could change in the future.

 <a id=Hash_Functions></a>
 ## Hash Functions